 conferences.
 Although not required, it is recommended that the

 application preparer also attend an applicant conference.
 If a board

 member of the non-profit does not attend this meeting.
 TEA will not

 accept a Generation 19 Charter School Application from the developing

 - Attend a beginner training session hosted by TCSA

-for charter hopefuls.
-This training is for potential applicants
+on starting a charter school.
+This training is for potential

 Generation 20 submission.
 This training is designed to provide